mmod/nodakwaeri/README.md

 ## Installation

-To Install NodaKwaeri, use npm as shown below in either terminal/shell or command prompt.
+To Install nodakwaeri, use npm as shown below in either terminal/shell or command prompt.
 Be sure to have Node.js and Git installed, with the latter's root directory in your systems environment path.

 ```
 path_to_app/> npm install nk